 As of January 1, 2020, the website of the European Commission reported that the implementation of the new Clinical Trials Regulation was dependent on the development of a fully functional clinical trials portal and database, which would be confirmed by an independent audit, and that the new legislation would come into effect six months after the European Commission publishes a notice of this confirmation.
-The website indicated that the audit was expected to commence in December 2020.
+The website indicated that audit findings are expected to be released in 2021.